mpopp75/view-page-source/README.md

-#mpopp's View Source Button
+#View Page Source Button
-Adds a View Source button
+Adds a View Page Source button to the toolbar.